parisasahan/azure-learning/simplevm.md

  ![deploy](images/adp.png)
 - after the file is downloaded your window will look like this , click on the 'connect'
   ![deploy](images/dpp.png)

 ##&connecting to virtual machine
-- your have to enter the user name and password which , which has been while cretaion of the virtual machine
+- your have to enter the user name and password which , which has been given  while cretaion of the virtual machine
 -